 One of the best vantage points for admiring the spectacular Yorkshire Dales countryside, the peak of Simon’s Seat is also renowned for its unique millstone grit formations which dramatically jut out from the summit.

-Part of the legendary Bolton Abbey Estate, I do think one reason why this spot isn’t more celebrated is because of the ludicrous car park prices.
-Last time I came it cost us £15 to park on one of the official car parks!
+Part of the legendary Bolton Abbey Estate, I do think one reason why this spot isn’t more celebrated is because of the steep car park prices.
+Last time I checked, it cost £15 to park on one of the official car parks.

-However – unknown to many – there is a completely FREE parking spot which also takes you up one of the most scenic routes to the summit of Simon’s Seat.
+However – unknown to many – there is a completely FREE parking spot along a scenic path which takes you up to the summit of Simon’s Seat.

 A 3-mile ascent, from up top there are also several options to extend your ramble.
 In particular I’d recommend venturing down to the Valley of Desolation if you’ve time.